Aliases for ATF6B Gene

 GeneCards Summary for ATF6B Gene

 ATF6B (Activating Transcription Factor 6 Beta) is a Protein Coding gene.
-Diseases associated with ATF6B include narcolepsy.
-Among its related pathways are Insulin secretion and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
+Diseases associated with ATF6B include Kidney Fibrosarcoma and Achromatopsia 4.
+Among its related pathways are cGMP-PKG signaling pathway and Myometrial Relaxation and Contraction Pathways.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is ATF6.

 [Cyclic AMP-dependent transcription factor ATF-6 beta]: Precursor of the transcription factor form (Processed cyclic AMP-dependent transcription factor ATF-6 beta), which is embedded in the endoplasmic reticulum membrane (PubMed:11256944).
 Endoplasmic reticulum stress promotes processing of this form, releasing the transcription factor form that translocates into the nucleus, where it activates transcription of genes involved in the unfolded protein response (UPR) (PubMed:11256944).

 [Processed cyclic AMP-dependent transcription factor ATF-6 beta]: Transcription factor that acts in the unfolded protein response (UPR) pathway by activating UPR target genes induced during ER stress (PubMed:11256944).
 Binds DNA on the 5'-CCAC[GA]-3' half of the ER stress response element (ERSE) (5'-CCAATN(9)CCAC[GA]-3') when NF-Y is bound to ERSE (PubMed:11256944).